 Built in 1973, the Sherman Theatre was named after Harry Sherman, the co-founder of Sherman’s Football Pools, who financed the construction.
 The venue was completely modernised between 2010 – 12, resulting in a distinctive new metal-clad façade.

 St David's Hall

 The national concert hall of Wales was recently listed among the top ten concert halls in the world and has the distinction of being the most televised concert hall in the world.
-Opened in 1982, the venue resents a busy diary of live entertainment ranging from classical music to comedy and light entertainment.
+Opened in 1982, the venue presents a busy diary of live entertainment ranging from classical music to comedy and light entertainment.

 Cardiff CF10 1AH